ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 (additive, blue tint)
 ![screenshot](https://imgur.com/5LwT7Xe.png)

-How to use this shader:
+How to use this shader in your project
 -------------------
+0. clone the shader to your project
-1. create a new material using this shader
+1. create a new material using that shader
 2. assign any texture to material's Texture slot
 3. create a new unity default cube GameObject in scene (in Hierarchy window, click +/3D Object/Cube)
 4. apply material to MeshRenderer component's material slot
 5. edit the GameObject's transform so the local forward vector (blue Z arrow) is pointing to scene objects, and the cube is intersecting scene objects
-6. you should now see decal rendering correctly
+6. you should now see decal is rendering correctly(projecting to scene objects correctly)
+7. (optional)edit blend mode / color, according to your needs
-7. (optional)make the cube as thin as possible to improve rendering performance
+8. (optional)finally make the cube as thin/small as possible to improve GPU rendering performance

 Which blend mode should I use?
 -------------------